ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-nas-ha/guide.fr-fr.md

 You can find more details about how using OVHcloud APIs with this guide: [First Steps with the OVHcloud APIs](/pages/manage_and_operate/api/first-steps)

-If you want to use your Kubernetes cluster to know your Gateway Public's IP, you can run this command:
+If you want to use your Kubernetes cluster to know your Gateway Public's IP, you can run these commands:

 ```bash
 kubectl run get-gateway-ip --image=ubuntu:latest -i --tty --rm
 ```

-This command will create you a temporary pod and open its shell
+This command will create you a temporary pod and open a console.

-You may have to wait a bit to let the container be created, and then once the shell has appeared, you can run this command :
+You may have to wait a bit to let the pod be created and then once the shell has appeared, you can run this command:

 ```bash
 apt update && apt upgrade -y && apt install -y curl && curl ifconfig.me
 ```

 The Public IP of the Gateway you're using should appear.

 Click on the *Manage Access* menu of our newly created partition:
 ![Manage Access of the NFS partition](images/manage-nfs-partition-access.png){.thumbnail}